Triumphing over adversity

 We reimburse up to $35,000 for books/tuition for an undergraduate degree or equivalent, provided the student makes appropriate academic progress in keeping with the scholarship guidelines.

 We only fund undergraduate programs or equivalent.
 Transportation and living costs are not eligible.
 Students receiving scholarship funding greater than $2,500 per semester from another agency will result in a reduction in our payment.

 The maximum duration for funding is five (5) consecutive years from the start of the first semester.
 Students must take a minimum of four (4) courses per semester, unless pre-approved.
 Students must pass a minimum of three (3) courses per semester.
 Failed/withdrawn course costs are deducted from the scholarship.

 Further details will be provided to successful candidates upon acceptance into the scholarship program.

-Applications are due February 15th of each year for post-secondary enrolment commencing not later than September of that year.
+Applications are due February 15th of each year for post-secondary enrollment commencing not later than September of that year.